Save More Money With 4 Simple Financial Habits to Adopt Year-Round

 If you’re new to personal finance, where should you start?
 It can be somewhat difficult to navigate the neverending scroll of blogs, podcasts, and social media posts on better money management.

-Hi, my name is Vanessa M.W.—Savvy’s finance and travel expert—and in just 4 years, I transformed from someone who was over $100,000 in debt to a globally recognized financial educator and consultant.
+Hi, my name is Vanessa M.W. — Savvy’s finance and travel expert — and in just four years, I transformed from someone who was over $100,000 in debt to a globally-recognized financial educator and consultant.
 Now, I have a budget plan that helps me hit my savings goals and an investment portfolio that’s on track to make me financially independent by 48 or sooner.

 If you’re keen to make a significant change in your financial wellness this year, you’re in the right place.
 If you’re just starting out, don’t feel overwhelmed!
 Rome wasn’t built in one day.
 It was built brick by brick, and I’m going to show you just how to do that with my top four healthy financial habits that you can do all year round.

 Budgeting might not sound sexy, but it is life-changing.
 Understanding how money flows in and out of your account will allow you to easily spot trends and places for improvement.
 Before I started budgeting properly, I was spending an average of $500 a month on travel when I was only making $2,700 after tax!
 Today, I’m so good at budgeting that I was able to invest $25,000 of after-tax money in just one year.
 My life transformed from night to day in just three years — and you can make it happen, too.